staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. Each "Chapter" prefab contains a "Volume" component in the inspector.

-2. By default they are all assigned the same "Ambience Disabled" profile, but if you look inside Assets/_Presenter_Your Project/Ambience you will see another profile called "Clouds and Ambience".
+2. By default they are all not assigned a profile, but if you look inside Assets/_Presenter/_Your Project/Ambience you will see another profile called "Clouds and Ambience".

-3. In any Chapter, if you replace the "Ambience Disabled" profile with "Clouds and Ambience" that chapter will get natural looking clouds.
+3. Duplicate the "Clouds and Ambience" file every time you would like to have ambience in a Chapter

-4. If you want to change the clouds, it's recommended to duplicate the "Clouds and Ambience" file and rename it to something else and then assign that.
-That way you can have many different clouds and ambience looks without running into problems with overwriting other chapters ambience.
+4. In any Chapter, if you replace set the profile to your "Clouds and Ambience" duplicate that chapter will get natural looking clouds and you can now adjust settings that will only affect this chapter.

 #### To import Mocap animations to a character